Alternative Turning Chain – How to Crochet without Turning Chains – Stacked Single Crochet

 Now, pull up a loop and make another single crochet.
 You now have 2 single crochets stacked on top of each other and they have the same height as a double crochet.

-You can now start crocheting double crochets starting from the second chain from the hook.
+You can now start crocheting double crochets as normal, starting from the second stitch of the row.
 To summarize, crochet two stacked single crochet stitches on top of each other for a double crochet as an alternative turning chain.

-If you need to crochet a treble crochet stitch, just repeat the previous step and crochet another single crochet on top of the first two you just created.
+If you need to crochet a treble crochet stitch, just repeat the previous step and crochet another single crochet on top of the first two you just created to get the correct height of the stitches.

 You will now have a 3 single crochet stitches in the height of a treble crochet as an alternative turning chain (stacked single crochet).
-Starting from the second stitch you will now crochet treble crochet stitches.
+Starting from the second stitch you will now crochet as normal to complete your treble crochet rows.

 So, to make this even easier, just think about the formula: Double means two, so you crochet two stacked single crochets as the alternative turning chain.